-The explanatory note or memorandum describes the purpose of the Bill and provides explanation of each clause in plain English.
-These memoranda or notes can be useful in interpreting legislation.
-They may also be considered by courts when considering legislation.
-The Queensland Parliament refer to these documents as explanatory notes, however, most common law jurisdictions use the term explanatory memoranda.
+The explanatory note or memorandum describes the purpose of the Bill and provides an explanation of each clause in plain English.
+These memoranda or notes can be useful in interpreting legislation and may also be examined by courts when considering legislation.
+Most common law jurisdictions use the term explanatory memoranda while others use explanatory notes to describe these kinds of documents.